replicatedhq/replicated-field-labs/instruqt/protecting-your-assets/03-proxying-private-images/assignment.md

 The next step to securing your images with the Replicated Platform is to use the proxy to pull images.
-The Slackernews chart refers to its two images in it's default values.
+The Slackernews chart refers to its two images in its default values.
 We'll change those to refer to the Replicated proxy registry.

-Images tags in the proxy registry follow the following pattern:
+Image tags in the proxy registry follow the following pattern:

 ```
 $PROXY_REGISTRY_HOST/proxy/$APP_SLUG/$ORIGINAL_IMAGE_TAG